Privacy Policy

 The AOFM has two websites, www.aofm.gov.au and www.australiangovernmentbonds.gov.au, hosted using arrangements established by the Department of Finance known as GovCMS.

 GovCMS is hosted in Australia in secure, government accredited facilities.
-To help protect the privacy of data and personal information, GovCMS maintain physical, technical and administrative safeguards, which are updated and tested on an ongoing basis.
+To help protect the privacy of data and personal information, GovCMS maintains physical, technical and administrative safeguards, which are updated and tested on an ongoing basis.

 If you visit our website, the AOFM records a range of technical information which does not reveal your identity.
 This information includes your IP or server address, your general locality and the date and time of your visit to the website.
 This information is used for statistical and development purposes.